alekseiuk/char-rnn-classification/README.md

 Basic character-level Recurrent Neural Network (RNN) to classify word.

-The model was trained on a few thousand surnames from 18 languages of origin, and predict which language a name is from based on the spelling.
+The model was trained on a few thousand surnames from 18 languages of origin and predicts which language a name is from based on the spelling.

 Deploy the trained model with Gradio.